FusionAuth/fusionauth-site/site/_posts/2020-09-22-active-director-connector.md

   // Lambda code goes here
 }
 ```

+This lambda isn't too helpful though, as no user attributes are copied.
+At a minimum, you should set `user.id` and either `user.username` or `user.email`.

 You will receive `userAttributes` that you request from Active Directory (more on that below) and you'll need to assemble them into a `user` object as expected by FusionAuth.
 The `user` object is thoroughly documented in the [API docs](/docs/v1/tech/apis/users#create-a-user).
 You'll want to make sure that you have the required user attributes.
 You also will want to ensure that the user is registered to any FusionAuth applications they need to authorize against, and are made a member of any FusionAuth groups required.